Synchronous DRAM (SDRAMs) are here to provide you with the speeds and bandwidths to

 Ease of use.

-Widely supported by core logic chipsets, MPEG-2 chipsets, graphics chipsets, set-top-boxes, ATM systems and DVD systems.
+Widely supported by core logic chipsets, MPEG-2 chipsets, graphics chipsets,

 Multiple sources and JEDEC Standards.
 And Intel's PC-100 standard.